Weapon dance: Basque dances

 Some of the Basque dances feature weapons.

-The ezpatadantza ("sword dance") comes from the Durango area and is danced for authorities and in the feast of Corpus Christi.
+The ezpatadantza ("sword dance") comes from Durango, Spain in the Basque Country and is danced for authorities and in the Feast of Corpus Christi.
 After the dance, both opposing rows of dancers raise their weapons and form a corridor for the authorities.

-The ezpatadantza and the makildantza ("stick dance") employs makila (traditional Basque walking sticks), and ends with the dancers raising one of them, lying as a fallen warrior, over their heads.
+The ezpatadantza and the makildantza ("stick dance") employ makila (traditional walking sticks), and end with the dancers raising one of them, lying as a fallen warrior, over their heads.

-In the Basque province of Gipuzkoa in Spain, the Okrabario Dantza is performed in Legazpi—a sword dance in which a participant dances atop a grid of crossed swords held aloft.
-In Tolosa, on Midsummer Day, the Bordon-Dantza ("walking stick dance") is performed with the figures of the ezpatadantza; some point its origins to the border fights in the Middle Ages, when the Castilian troops from Gipuzkoa won an important victory over the troops from Navarre at the Battle of Beotibar.
+In the Basque Country the Okrabario Dantza is performed in Legazpi, Gipuzkoa.
+It is a sword dance in which a participant dances atop a grid of crossed swords held aloft.
+In Tolosa during the day on Midsummer, the Bordon-Dantza ("makila dance") is performed with the figures of the ezpatadantza; some point its origins to the border fights in the Middle Ages, when the Castilian troops from Gipuzkoa won an important victory over the troops from Navarre at the Battle of Beotibar.
 Sticks simulate some weapons, and halberds—a combination of a spear and a battle-axe—are also used.